T-PREP: Transfer Pre-Engineering Program

 Do I qualify for T-PREP?

-All incoming engineering transfer first-year students (including undocumented students) are invited to apply for T-PREP.
+All incoming Berkeley Engineering community college transfer students are invited to apply for T-PREP.
 The program focuses on the academic issues facing students from groups who are:

 - Non-traditionally aged